SkypLabs/blog.skyplabs.net/_posts/2020-10-02-htb-admirer.md

 well-known security wordlists, but without any success.
 Then, I tried with a few combinations of filenames around the concepts of "contacts" and "credentials", and the result didn't take long to come.
-I found the two files the above comment referred to: `/admin-dir/contacts.txt` and `/admin-dir/credentials.txt`.
+I found the two files the above comment was referring to: `/admin-dir/contacts.txt` and `/admin-dir/credentials.txt`.

 The first one contains a list of email addresses with the first name and role of the persons as comments: